mjml/cidrcompressor/README.md

 CIDR Compressor
 ===============

-I wrote this little program to compress/condense lists of IPs that are found to be Junk mail relays.
+I wrote this little program to compress/condense lists of IPs that are found to be spam mail relays.

-For example, a Junk sender will often create their mail servers from a pool of IPs that they purchase from an ISP that allows this sort of thing.
-This makes it difficult to ban them since they will
+For example, a spam sender will often create their mail servers from a pool of IPs that they purchase from an ISP.
+This makes it difficult to ban them since they will simply re-allocate their
-	simply re-allocate their virtual machines each day and obtain new IPs.
+	virtual machines each day and obtain new IPs.

 This script detects this behaviour by considering CIDR blocks (partial IP addresses with a fixed prefix and a wildcard remainder).